Fine-grained Species Recognition with Privileged Pooling: Better Sample Efficiency Through Supervised Attention: Experiments

 \subsection{Ablation study: Attention Cropping at Test Time}

 Using the attention maps from \emph{WSDAN} and \emph{PrPool}(ours) it is straight forward to create a bounding box around the areas in the image that the network is attending to.
 We used this bounding box to crop the image and re-feed it at test time.
 We observed this is a key element of \emph{WSDAN} and has usually a positive effect, see Table \ref{tab:cub_refeeding}.
 Intuitively this technique should increase the performance as it creates a higher-resolution attention map from the cropped input image (The original image is of size $488^2$ and the attention map is $28^2$).
-The results for the CCT20 dataset can be seen in Table \ref{tab:cct_refeeding}, in this case the effect of the re-feeding seems to be hurting the overall performance for both models \emph{WSDAN} and \emph{PrPool}. \remove{ As in some images the animals appear extremely small in this dataset, we speculate the performance drop might be possibly caused by some undesired artifacts that occur at high upsampling factors.} We observed class-specific effects.
+The results for the CCT20 dataset can be seen in Table \ref{tab:cct_refeeding}, in this case the effect of the re-feeding seems to be hurting the overall performance for both models \emph{WSDAN} and \emph{PrPool}.
+We observed class-specific effects.
 For instance, when using CCT+ as training dataset the rodent class showed an improvement from 20.0\% to 55.0\% after attention cropping at test time (Figure \ref{fig:cct_plus_by_n}).
 This is likely a similar effect as observed for CUB200, where the high-resolution attention map centered around the (rather small) animal helps the identification; on the other hand, some classes were negatively affected by attention cropping, in particular larger animals such as dog, coyote and raccoon.
 For these, it sometimes happens that keypoints are not identified correctly and the cropping removes relevant information; see Figure \ref{fig:cct_coyote} for selected samples where this is the case.